 - Many offer insurance, but we were reckless and didn’t get any 🙂

 - While all pricing was based on “unlimited” data usage, all of the companies have fine print stating that speeds will be reduced drastically after a certain GB of usage (usually around the 10GB mark over the last 3 days).

 - There was only one time we hit that mark (Whoops.
 Dropbox was syncing photos!) and we were both connected to it.

 Protip: Pack a battery charger

-Dead WiFi = No WiFi.
+Dead Pocket WiFi = No Pocket WiFi.
 When used consistently, most Pocket WiFi devices last around 8 hours.
 Which could work for us on a lazy day, but not so much on the kind of adventures Ryan likes to have. 😉

-We brought this Epic Charger to End all Chargers by RavPower and it saved us from dead WiFi and charged up everyone’s phones as well.
-I won’t lie – it’s a beast of a charger and weights a pound, but without it we would have missed the amazing opportunity to take photos in alllllll the hats!
+We brought this Epic Charger to End all Chargers by RavPower and it saved us from dead Pocket WiFi and charged up everyone’s phones as well.
+I won’t lie – it’s a beast of a charger and weighs a pound, but without it we would have missed the amazing opportunity to take photos in alllllll the hats!